SancaK9/Conqrex.TerminalAssistant/README.md

 - **Default Values**: Define default values for parameters to speed up execution
 - **Parameter Descriptions**: Add helpful descriptions to make parameters more user-friendly

+### Command-Specific Keyboard Shortcuts
+You can now assign keyboard shortcuts to individual terminal commands:

+1. When creating or editing a command, use the "Keyboard Shortcut" field
+2. Either type your desired shortcut or click "Record Keys" to capture keystrokes
+3. Save the command and the shortcut will be registered automatically

+This allows you to execute your most frequently used commands with a quick keystroke, without even opening the Terminal Assistant panel.

+**Note:** If a shortcut conflicts with an existing VS Code keybinding, the Terminal Assistant shortcut may not work.
+Choose unique combinations to avoid conflicts.

 ## Installation